 - Informal kinship care: does not involve the child welfare system.
 A parent may leave a child in a relative’s care while he or she is overseas or when an illness prevents the parent from caring for the child.
 Legal custody of the child remains with the parent.

 - Voluntary kinship care: the child welfare system is involved; however, the State does not take legal custody.
-In many cases, child welfare workers have investigated a report of abuse or neglect by the parent and a court decides to place the children with relatives while the parent receives Intensive Family Preservation services are offered to resolve conflicts or disruptions and learn healthy skills so that the child can safely return home.
+In many cases, child welfare workers have investigated a report of abuse or neglect by the parent and a court decides to place the children with relatives while the parent receives Intensive Family Preservation services.
+These services teach parents how to resolve conflicts or disruptions and learn healthy skills so that the child can safely return home.
 Legal custody of the child remains with the parent.

 - Formal kinship care: a judge places children in the legal custody of the State and a child welfare agency places the children with a relative(s).
 The State agency has legal custody of the children and works in partnership with the family and the child-placing agency to make legal decisions about the children.

 While foster care is sometimes necessary to keep a child safe, removing a child from their home can be a traumatic experience in itself because it involves separation.
 Placing the child with a familiar caregiver helps ease this transition.
 “Non-related kin” refers to a person, typically a neighbor, family friend, teacher, coach or other acquaintance, who is familiar with the child or their family, and is willing to provide a safe home for the child until they can safely return home or another permanency option is determined.
 In Nebraska, non-related kinship caregivers are not required to obtain a license although it is encouraged.